EgSundqvist/imagebook/README.md

 ## Kubernetes

-The Kubernetes cluster uses a node balancer to distribute incoming traffic, optimize resource usage, and ensure data persistence with PVC.
+The Kubernetes cluster uses a node balancer to distribute incoming traffic, optimize resource usage.
+PVC is used to ensure data persistence over pod restarts.
 Cert-manager handles HTTPS certificates, and Ingress manages external access.
 Keys and parameters are stored in Kubernetes secrets, base64-encoded.
 Linode's interface and Keel are used for managing pods and applications, with Keel controlling polling behaviors against the image registry.

 ## Future Functionality